juniormbe/cloudmc-standard-kb/en/stackpath-service/stackpath-sites-sslcert.md

 ### Request a certificate

 1. From the *EdgeSSL* screen, click on the button labeled *Request certificate*.
-The *Request certificate* screen appears.
+The *Request free certificate* screen appears.
-1.
+1. The default delivery domain for your site will appear in the *Delivery domains* field.
+Click the `+` button to add additional delivery domains to the SSL certificate.
+1. Select the method to validate the certificate:
+  - **DNS:** StackPath will validate your ownership of the domain by performing a DNS lookup against the delivery domain.
+If the delivery domain is already configured to point to the StackPath edge address, the ownership condition will be satisfied.
+  - **HTTP:** StackPath will validate your ownership of the domain by connecting to the delivery domain and making an HTTP request.
+If the request is served by a StackPath edge server, the ownership condition will be satisfied.
+ 1. Click *Submit*.
+You will be returned to the *EdgeSSL* screen.
+ 1. The SSL certificate will be requested and installed.
+When this is complete, it will be displayed on the *EdgeSSL* screen, as well as the delivery domain(s) that will be served with this certificate.

 ![Request certificate](../../assets/sp-sites-edgessl-requestcert-en.png)